-To receive any public questions, statements or petitions submitted in accordance with the Constitution.
-Further information on the requirements for submitting these is available to view at the following link:-
+To receive any public questions, statements or petitions submitted in accordance with the Constitution, which is available to view at the following link:

-The deadline for the submission of public questions is Thursday 9 April 2020.
+The deadline for the submission of a public question is 4 clear working days before the meeting.